 The Parkside Library has a copyright librarian who can help with a number of questions.
 In addition, the Library website has a number of resources including a Fair Use Evaluator.
 The site has sources for images, videos, music, and more that can be used by Parkside staff.

 The widespread use of distance education has complicated copyright law even more.
 As professors create materials for online access using copyrighted images and videos, the law changes.
 What may be Fair Use in a brick and mortar classroom may not be in a digital online holding space.
 The copyright librarian can help with questions concerning distance education materials.

-For help answering copyright questions that deal with your class, organization, or event, contact Creative Services.
+For help answering copyright questions that deal with your class, organization, or event, contact University Relations.
 The rules concerning promotion are much stricter than those for a classroom situation.
-Creative Services can help find licensed and public domain images, music and video clips, or help you create your own.
+University Relations can help find licensed and public domain images, music and video clips, or help you create your own.

 Student Activities can help answers about showing films and TV shows on campus.
 They deal with a number of licensed resources including Swank and HBO.

 - If in doubt, ask permission.

 - You can't right click on an image from the Internet and "save image as" for use in printed materials or on the university website.

 - Do not email articles; email links to the article location.

 - News articles relevant to a classroom situation may fall under fair use, building that news article into your course curriculum for more than one semester requires permission.

 - Citing or giving attribution to the original work does not count in publicity materials.